Pomax/mahjong/README.md

 ## Socket.io timing

 I've seen socket.io completely ignore, or not ever get, socket data if too much code runs synchronously.
 As such, most socket.emit calls are wrapped in a process.nextTick() in `lib/game/player.js`'s `send(msg,payload)` function.
 I'm pretty sure this can't scale, but for now it'll do.
+There is [an issue](https://github.com/Pomax/mahjong/issues/10) for investigating this, if you want to help do that, you are my hero.

 ## Release status